 |The McKinleys were frequent guests at the Hotel Manhattan -- from the collection of the Library of Congress|

 By now Hawks & Wetherbee were familiar with the McKinley’s preferences and their rooms were ready.
-“The large public reception room on that floor was decorated with flowers and palms, among the flowers being a profusion of La France roses, azaleas, and lilies, of which Mrs. McKinley is very fond,” reported The Times on March 3.
+“The large public reception room on that floor was decorated with flowers and palms, among the flowers being a profusion of La France roses, azaleas, and lilies, of which Mrs. McKinley is very fond,” reported The New York Times on March 3.

 As with every hotel, the Hotel Manhattan was sometimes the scene of misfortune.
 Well-to-do men and women burdened with unbearable troubles often sought the privacy of hotels in which to end their hopelessness.